Pagure/pagure/doc/install.rst

     alembic stamp $(alembic heads |awk '{ print $1 }')

-The ``cd /etc/pagure`` is needed as the command must be run in the folder where is the file ``alembic.ini``.
-This file contains two important
+The ``cd /etc/pagure`` is needed as the command must be run in the folder where the file ``alembic.ini`` is.
+This file contains two important pieces of information:
-information:

 * ``sqlalchemy.url`` which is the URL used to connect to the database, likely the same URL as the one in ``pagure.cfg``.